Diplomatic missions

 Travel papers and visas

-International passport, valid at least for the duration of the stay in the country.
+International passport valid for at least the duration of the stay in the country.

 Practical advice

-It is desirable to consume bottled water.
+Driving at night is dangerous.
+Observe strict personal hygiene.
+It is recommended to consume bottled water.

 Travelling of children